Qualitative Data Analysis Software Options

-However, there are a number of other alternatives you can also consider; however you will need to purchase your own copy (except for Taguette):
+However, there are a number of other alternatives you can also consider; however you will need to purchase your own copy (except for LibreQDA, QualCoder, and Taguette, which are all free):

 - ATLAS.ti [Note: Lumivero, who makes NVivo, has recently acquired ATLAS.ti]